The-Z-Labs/bof-launcher/README.md

 *Integrating bof-launcher in program written in C*

 [integration-with-c](examples/integration-with-c) - simple example showing how to integrate bof-launcher in a application written in C/C++.

+### Simple C2 solution with BOF execution capabilities

+*Implementing custom, cross-platform C2 solutions capable of running BOFs*

+[baby-stager](examples/baby-stager) - example of simple C2 solution that uses BOFs as its post-exploitation modules and communicates over HTTP with the C2 server.